-- To learn more about the Admin and User TP-Link ID, refer to Manage the User TP-Link IDs. - Once you have registered a TP-Link ID on the web management page, you can only register another TP-Link ID via the Tether APP.
+- To learn more about the Admin and User TP-Link ID, refer to Manage the Router via the TP-Link Tether App. - Once the router is bound to your TP-Link ID, you need to log in to the router with the TP-Link ID. - Once you have registered a TP-Link ID on the web management page, you can only register another TP-Link ID via the Tether APP.
 Please refer to Manage the Router via the TP-Link Tether App to install the app. - If you want to unbind the admin TP-Link ID from your router, please go to Advanced > TP-Link ID, an click Unbind in the Device Information section.